-And what makes a business successful?
-Customers making purchases.
-And what keeps customers making purchases?
-Satisfaction with your products or services and, of course, your relationships with them.
+What keeps customers making purchases?
+Satisfaction with your products or services and, of course, your relationship with them.
 The question then becomes how you determine the satisfaction level of your customers.

 Monitoring customer satisfaction means getting feedback from them.
-And that feedback involves two key activities – reaching out to them for their reviews and comments and listening/responding to unsolicited feedback that may appear anywhere on the web.
+And that feedback involves two key activities – reaching out to them for their reviews and comments and listening + responding to unsolicited customer feedback that may appear anywhere on the web.

 We have all received emails from companies with whom we have done business.
 They want to know our level of satisfaction with products, with ease of ordering, with shipping, etc. If we have had an interaction with customer service, they may also request feedback on that experience.